Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

 Private transactions have payloads that are visible only to the network participants whose public keys are specified in the `privateFor` parameter of the transaction.
-`privateFor` can take multiple addresses in a comma separated list.
+`privateFor` can take multiple addresses in a comma-separated list.

-!!! note

-    `privateFor` is not shared with other participants; it's only used to know which nodes to send the encrypted payload to.

-!!! important

-    All participants listed in `privateFor` must have their [private transaction managers](Privacy.md#private-transaction-manager) running when the private transaction is sent.
-    Otherwise, the transaction doesn't propagate and an error is returned.

 When a GoQuorum node encounters a transaction with a non-null `privateFor` value, it sets the `v` value of the transaction signature to `37` or `38` (as opposed to public transactions, whose `v` values are set according to [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md)).

+!!! note "Notes"

+    - `privateFor` is not shared with other participants; it's only used to know which nodes to send the encrypted payload to.
+    - There's no direct restriction on private transaction size.
+      As with public transactions, the only restriction is the gas limit.

 See the [private transaction high-level lifecycle](PrivateTransactionLifecycle.md#normal-private-transactions).